koalahamlet/cupboardTestApp/README.md

 ### Configuration

 Next, we'll setup a custom SQLiteOpenHelper.
 This is a standard object in the Android framework that assists in dealing with SQLite databases.
-For now, we'll just create the object and register one POJO in our database: `Bunny`
+For now, we'll just create the object and register one Plain Old Java Object (POJO) in our database: `Bunny`
 ```java
 import android.content.Context;
 import android.database.sqlite.SQLiteDatabase;